UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - The grammar is meant to be the ultimate information source.
 Not all commands or parameters are described in the later text.

+- Most values in the following text are just recommended ranges.
+The firmware will usually accept even values outside these ranges.

 ### Error handling

 Whenever a garbled command is encountered, `ERR` will light up on the display, and details are appended to the error buffer.
 You can retrieve it by running a `printStatus` macro command over a focused text editor.